rbaumbach/QuickELogger/README.md

 ## Adding QuickELogger to your project

+### CocoaPods

+[CocoaPods](http://cocoapods.org) is the recommended way to add QuickELogger to your project.

+1. Add QuickELogger to your Podfile `pod 'QuickELogger'`.
+2. Install the pod(s) by running `pod install`.
+3. Add QuickELogger to your files with `import QuickELogger`.

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.